-The money tree --- a tropical plant with dark green, glossy palmate leaves -- is believed to bring good luck and financial fortune to its owner.
-Money trees make attractive, decorative houseplants, and are robust and easy to care for.
-By observing some simple guidelines, you can ensure that your money tree thrives and contributes -- if not money -- a splash of lush greenery to your household.
+How often should you water a money tree (Pachira aquatica)?
+Money trees grow best when they have infrequent but deep watering, usually only a few times each month.
+The money tree is a tropical plant with dark green, glossy palmate leaves and is believed to bring good luck and financial fortune to its owner.
+Money trees make attractive, decorative indoor plants, and are robust and easy to care for when you understand the watering requirements.

-The money tree -- botanically known as Pachira aquatica and also called the Malabar chestnut, Guiana chestnut, and the saba nut tree -- is indigenous to Central American wetlands.
+The money tree, also called the Malabar chestnut, Guiana chestnut and saba nut tree, is indigenous to Central American wetlands.
 Money trees are often used in feng shui design to increase "chi," or positive energy flow.
 The leaves bear a rough resemblance to hands and are considered particularly lucky if they feature five or more "fingers."
 Money trees are often sold with the trunks braided for decorative effect.

 Money trees are non-fussy plants that are resistant to pests and most diseases.
-However, you should use a good-quality commercial potting soil that drains quickly; money trees are susceptible to root rot.
+However, you should use a good-quality commercial potting soil that drains quickly as money trees are susceptible to root rot.
 Bright, indirect light is ideal, but avoid placing your money tree in direct sunlight, which could scorch leaves.
-A balanced, all-purpose houseplant fertilizer, applied once a month, will provide ample nutrients; it is not necessary to fertilize in the winter, when the plant is dormant.
+A balanced, all-purpose houseplant fertilizer, applied once a month, will provide ample nutrients.
+It's not necessary to fertilize in the winter, when the plant is dormant.
 Prune the growing tips of your money tree to keep it houseplant-sized.

 Carol Sarao is an entertainment and lifestyle writer whose articles have appeared in Atlantic City Weekly, The Women's Newspaper of Princeton, and New Millennium Writings.
 She has interviewed and reviewed many national recording acts, among them Everclear, Live, and Alice Cooper, and received her Master of Fine Arts degree in writing from Warren Wilson College.